LensPlaysGames/LensorOS/toolchain/README.md

   rather than having to develop LensorOS from within LensorOS (which complicates things).

 ## Building the LensorOS toolchain
-If you are on Windows, you are really going to have a hard time (not to say it isn't possible).
-However, everything can 100% be done through the Windows Subsystem for Linux, and that's what I recommend.
+If you are on Windows, you are really going to have a hard time if you do not use WSL (not to say it isn't possible).
+Everything can 100% be done through the Windows Subsystem for Linux; that's what I recommend.

-Building the compiler does take quite some time (15-90min, or more), as well as ~5GB of hard drive space.
-You have been warned. \
+Building the compiler does take quite some time (15-90min, or more), depending on both your internet speed and how powerful your computer is.

-The good part is this only needs to be done once (in a blue moon).
+The toolchain takes up ~5GB of hard drive space.
+You have been warned.

-In a linux terminal, first install the dependencies:
+In a linux terminal, first install the necessary dependencies:
 ```bash
 sudo apt install build-essential bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo
 ```

-A script is included that will do all of the following download, configure, and build steps automatically; run it with bash:
+Next, simply run the included `toolchain.sh` script with bash to download, patch, configure, build, and install the toolchain.
 ```bash
 bash toolchain.sh
 ```
-Once complete, you'll find the `toolchain/cross/` directory of the repo has been filled with binaries, libraries, and documentation on a LensorOS cross compiler.
+Once complete, you'll find the `/toolchain/cross/` directory of the repo has been filled with binaries, libraries, and documentation on a LensorOS cross compiler.
-This compiler runs on an `x86_64-linux-gnu` machine, and generates executables for the `x86_64-lensor` target.
+With the toolchain built, everything within this `toolchain` directory, except the `cross` directory and it's contents, may be deleted.

+In order for CMake to use the new toolchain, the `/toolchain/cross/bin` directory of the repo must be added to your system's `PATH` environment variable; [see the Using section](#using-the-toolchain).

+The generated binaries run on any `x86_64-linux-gnu` machine;
+  the cross compiler(s) generate ELF64 executables for `x86_64-lensor` machines.

 By default, pre-built `libc` binaries are provided to bootstrap the compiler, allowing us to skip a re-build.
 To *optionally* generate these binaries yourself, [see the libc README](/user/libc/README.md).

 #### 1.)
 Obtain the source code of the following GNU packages
 NOTE: The following steps are a manual version of what is accomplished automatically using the `toolchain.sh` script.